“Wait for the Lord; be strong and take heart and wait for the Lord.”

 When you have kids, tis always the season to give and whether you are a giver or not, kids will make you one… They will take and take and take until you feel there is nothing left to give but I’ve learned to surrender.
 This doesn’t mean giving in or giving up.
-I just stopped being selfish.
-To give and give, not just give what I can or want but to keep giving even when I feel I don’t have anything left to give.
+We just stopped being selfish.
+To give and give, not just give what we can or want but to keep giving even when you feel you don’t have anything left to give.
 Embrace parenthood and all it entails, the fun and the not so fun, you will gain more that you can ever expect.

 “Whoever receives one such child in my name receives me, and whoever receives me, receives not me but him who sent me.”

-After becoming a parent Christmas has been more meaningful to me than ever.
-I always knew what it was about but now that I have my own 2 angels, I really do get it.
-The amazing, all-encompassing love God has for me.
+After becoming a parent Christmas has been more meaningful to us than ever.
+We always knew what it was about but now that we have my own 2 (now 3) angels, we really do get it.
+The amazing, all-encompassing love God has for us.
 The immense sacrifice and grace He showed us when he gave us Jesus and how we can only be saved by Him, never ourselves, no matter how hard we try or how good we are.